ABOUT KIVUKONI SCHOOL

 2012: start of Year 3, and completion of the Computer and Music block.
 Start of our Wangari Maathai indigenous forest.
 Fantastic end of year show – “Babushka!”

-2013: – more building – as we saw the need for another class-block and a dining room!
+2013: – more building – another class-block and a dining room!
 We reached the 100 pupil milestone.
 We also enjoyed the nursery’s Nativity and “the Emerald Crown” performance.

 2014: a new inspiring Art and Design room– and just one more classroom!
 We took part in the Elephant march, adopted ‘Kivuko’ – an orphaned elephant – and were part of an appeal to the government to help protect this species.
 And our end of year show was 'Tuishi Pamoja'!

-2015 – a full school to Year 6, a new ‘circle’ play area and netball pitch, new computers – and most excitingly of all; access to the spectacular 25 meter pool!
+2015 – a full school to Year 6, a new ‘circle’ play area and netball pitch – and most excitingly of all; access to the spectacular 25 meter pool!
 We ended the year with the Ocean Commotion show.

 2017 - plans for YR 7 & 8 come to live.
 More building once again and more specialist teachers on board!
 A new storytelling spot, a revamped playground and more plans for development...
 Watch this space!

-2018 - more big things are happening: a new sports pitch (graded, re-grassed and extended), sports store and PE hall boost the Sports Department significantly.
+2018 - a new sports pitch (graded, re-grassed and extended), sports store and PE hall boost the Sports Department significantly.
 More toilets and extended classrooms in the Early Years.